dictionaries

 {[3, 2, 1]: 'BOOM!'}

-see how to test that an Exception is raised for more details on why that worked.
+the test passes.
 I cannot make a dictionary with a list as a key

 red: make it fail